HollerLondon/sfFacebookAppPlugin/README.md

 Introduction
 ------------

-This is a customised project creation process geared towards facebook development.
+This is a customised project creation process geared towards Facebook development.

 Instructions